nordic-institute/X-Road/sidecar/SIDECAR.md

 ## Key Points and Limitations for X-Road Security Server Sidecar Deployment

-* The Security Server Sidecar `slim` version does not support environmental monitoring, operational monitoring, message log archiving, backup/restore nor dataspace services, which are recommended for a service provider's Security Server role.
 * The Security Server Sidecar embeds [OpenBao](https://openbao.org/) as its secret store by default, running under supervisord and initialized on first boot (unseal, PKI/secret mounts, client token).
 Point the container at an external secret store instead with the `XROAD_SECRET_STORE_*` environment variables — see the